TacticsMore Basic Tactics

 These examples are instances of a logical principle known as the principle of explosion, which asserts that a contradictory hypothesis entails anything (even manifestly false things!).

 If you find the principle of explosion confusing, remember that these proofs are not showing that the conclusion of the statement holds.
-Rather, they are showing that, if the nonsensical situation described by the premise did somehow arise, then the nonsensical conclusion would also follow, because we'd be living in an inconsistent universe where every statement is true.
+Rather, they are showing that, if the nonsensical situation described by the premise did somehow hold, then the nonsensical conclusion would also follow, because we'd be living in an inconsistent universe where every statement is true.

 We'll explore the principle of explosion in more detail in the next chapter.